-Let me tell you a little story about the double leg takedown.
-When I first started out, my Brazilian Jiu-Jitsu club had still been in its early infancy stage.
-I was not particularly athletic or even interested in any sport of the physical variety.
-One of the first things I did learn was the double leg takedown, and it made all the sense in the world.
+When I first started out, my Brazilian Jiu Jitsu club was still in its early infancy stage.
+I was not particularly athletic or even terribly interested in sports in general.
+But, somehow the double leg takedown made sense to me right from the beginning.

-All it took was one look at my training partner and I instinctively knew when to launch myself at their legs.
-That is until I started getting sprawled on, guillotined, and countered with corner reversals.
+All it took was one look at my training partner and I instinctively knew when to launch myself at their legs… That is until I started getting sprawled on, guillotined, and countered with corner reversals.
 Suddenly, what had been clear as day became a mystery.
-Again.
-Then my coach gave me a new set of double leg takedown tools.

-The first thing to think of is shoulder placement.
-If you can place your shoulder in the opponent’s hip, you’ll most likely be able to finish a double leg takedown, even if you don’t get other mechanical details right.
+If you can place your shoulder in the opponent’s hip you’ll most likely be able to finish a double leg takedown, even if some of your other details are lacking.
 If the shoulder touches first, and one of your legs end up between the opponent’s leg, you’ve got everything you need for double.

-That said, there are a couple more little details that will make your double leg takedown seem world-class.
-The first one is the direction of finishing.
-One simple rule is to always try and force the butt of your opponent over the block you’re creating with your arm.
-That means pushing to the side, forcing them over that arm, rather than straight back.
+One simple rule is to always try and force your opponent to fall over the block you’ve created with your arm.
+That means pushing laterally, forcing them over your arm, rather than straight back over your hands.

-Finally, if you like to send people flying, try and incorporate a lift along with the block finish.
-As your shoulder touches their hips and you establish leg grips, move your center of gravity directly underneath the opponent before you look to block and push them over.
-This will literally send them flying before they come crashing down to the ground in a twisting manner.
+As your shoulder touches their hips and you establish leg grips, move your center of gravity directly underneath them before you look to block and push them over.
+This will literally send them flying and ultimately crashing down to the ground.

 Setting Up Takedowns For Brazilian Jiu Jitsu

-The one thing that can help you get a higher percentage rate on your double leg takedown for BJJ is the way you approach setting it up, The nature of exchanges and the rules of Jiu Jitsu are different from wrestling.
+One thing that can help you get a higher finishing rate on your double leg takedown in BJJ is using a non-traditional setup.
+The nature of exchanges and the rules of Jiu Jitsu are different from wrestling.
 This means that shooting across the mats from several feet apart is not always the best option when it comes to Jiu Jitsu.

-The shooting setup of a double leg will work in BJJ, but it does have a limited success rate.
-The combination of the Gi, the fac that the match won’t end when a person touche the ground, and countermoves like front headlock chokes and Kimura traps all factor in here.
+The wrestler’s shooting setup can work in BJJ, but it has a limited success rate.
+The combination of the gi, the fact that pins don’t end the match, and counters like front headlock chokes and Kimura traps all factor in here.

 A much better option is to go for a double leg takedown off of a clinch.
-People in BJJ start matches crouching as low as possible anyway.
-Since they’re low and looking for grips anyway, clinch takedowns, like from double under or a collar and elbow tie make a lot more sense than hitting a power double from a distance.
+Many BJJ competitors start matches crouching as low as possible, meaning setting up a clinch is easier in BJJ than in wrestling.
+Since they’re low and looking for grips , clinch takedowns, like from double under or a collar and elbow tie, make a lot more sense than hitting a power double from a distance.

-Just as a last addition to this rant, you might frown upon the technique in the video.
-Combat sports practitioners are almost always incredibly critical when it comes to technique, but if we’re being completely honest, anything that works makes for sound technique.
-The double leg takedown is one of the best ways to get someone to the ground.
-All it takes is fine-tuning the finish and entry so that it suits your game and the rules of sport BJJ.
+The wrestler’s double leg takedown is one of the best ways to get someone to the ground.
+All it takes is modifying the entry and finish so that it better suits rules of sport BJJ!